 In recent interviews with Modernize, 90 percent of homeowners requested a checklist to help them find and vet contractors.
 One of the most important steps of that process is your first phone call with a potential gutter contractor, during which you will vet them against the others you’re considering.
 While finding someone you feel comfortable talking to is significant, it’s not all an abstract exercise.
-There are some questions you should definitely ask during this phone call to be sure you’ve covered foundational bases before moving forward with a contractor for gutter repair or replacement.
+There are some questions you should definitely ask during this phone call to be sure you’ve covered foundational bases before moving forward with a contractor for gutter replacement.

 Use the guide below and adjust it to your own circumstances to ensure you get everything you need from your gutter contractor vetting phone call.